Contour

 The thickness parameter is measured in pixels for a 1920x1080 resolution image, rendering in other resolutions rescales the thickness automatically so that it appears to have the same relative thickness at any resolution.

-External lines will cover up Internal lines if they occupy the same location and are thicker than Internal lines.
+External lines will cover up Internal lines if they are thicker and occupy the same location.

 The width of all contour lines in a scene can also be scaled with the Contour Scale option found in the Globals tab of the Render Settings.